 - Some antihistamines (over-the-counter allergy and cold medications) can amplify the sedating effects of benzos

-- Talk to your physician before combining benzodiazepines with antidepressants such as Prozac and Zoloft
+- Talk to a physician before combining benzodiazepines with antidepressants or making any other mixtures of drugs

 Hope Without Commitment